quintanar401/Qute/modules/ipc_ctx/README.md

 * msg0 - msg passed to 0 handle from within another call.
 * realUser - the user who initiated the request but wants to execute it under another username (for test purposes for example).
 * user - the user under which the request is executed.
 It should be used in ACL, logs, etc.
-* appUser - can be used by applications. `origUser` is then the app's user name and `user` is the actual user.
+* appUser - can be used by applications. `appUser` is then the app's user name and `user` is the actual user.
 * quser - "raw" user (.z.u).
 * host - hostname.
-* handle - handle.
+* handle - q handle.
+* reqId - ID of this request (long).
 * reqContext - optional request context, see below.
-Variables are set in `ipc_ctx.start` handler.
+Variables are set in `ipc_ctx.start` Resource Manager's .z.pg/ps handler.
 Handlers defined after it can access the context.
 The context is removed in `ipc_ctx.end.res` handler to avoid unintended usage.
 For 0 handle `msg0` field is added, other fields remain the same.

-The module supports the following service message in `.z.ps` and `.z.pg` (`ipc_ctx.start` handler):
+The module supports the following control message in `.z.ps` and `.z.pg` (`ipc_ctx.start` handler):
 ```
 (`ipc_ctx.request;ipcDict;request)
 ```
-It updates the context with ipcDict (supported fields are realUser, user, appUser), also ipcDict is saved in reqContext field. `msg` is set to `request`. `request` can be another IPC message.
+It updates the context with ipcDict (supported fields are realUser, user, appUser), also ipcDict is saved in reqContext field. `msg` is set to `request`. `request` can be another control message.
 ```q
 .sys.ctx:.sys.use`ipc_ctx;
 .acl.check[.sys.ctx.env[]`user;req];